zhilangtaosha/XetraMetrics/README.md

 ------------------------------

-This application completed in 86992 ms.
+This application completed in 74176 ms.
 ~~~

 ## Observations
 Notice that in both cases where we compared methodologies, there were no differences between
 them (same row counts and no differing rows).
+Additionally, the application completed in
-Additionally, the sessionization completed
+roughly 74 seconds.
+Finally, and perhaps most interestingly, the sessionization completed
 in much less time (roughly 10x, an order of magnitude).
 This is most likely because the
 sessionization logic only shuffles the data once (at least, until the sorting step),
 then maps through each group once to update a state, which it then outputs.
 Contrarily,